Why Is Toilet Paper White, Anyway?

 Although white toilet paper like this is the norm in America, color toilet paper was trendy in the past.
 In the 1950s, people would even coordinate their toilet paper with their bathroom color scheme.
 It reportedly died down, however, thanks to concerns about the safety of pastel dyes for the skin and the environment.
 Plus, color toilet paper increases the cost to make the rolls, Altemir says.
 Most toilet paper in North America is white because of consumer preference, according to Carette.
 But in places like South America and Europe, toilet paper comes in a rainbow of colors, even black, she adds.

 If you want to try adding a pop of color to your bathroom with toilet paper, there’s still toilet paper brand Renova that sells various colors for more than the typical white variety.
-No matter your personal design taste, toilet paper is a must-have—but these extra 19 decorating tips can make any small bathroom look bigger.

 - Jessica Carette, Cascades Tissue Group